enterstudio/acf-nggallery/README.md

 # ACF { NextGEN Gallery Custom Field

-Welcome to the Advanced Custom Fields NextGEN Gallery Custom Field.
-As the name suggests, this field is an extension for the [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) WordPress plugin.
+Welcome to the Advanced Custom Fields NextGEN Gallery Custom Field repository.
+As the name suggests, this script is an extension for the [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) WordPress plugin.
-This code works **only** in ACF version 4.
+This script works **only** in ACF version 4.
 Version 3 is currently not supported.

-Besides that this code can be either used as a WP plugin or a theme include.
+Besides that this script can be either used as a WP plugin or as a theme include.

 ### Structure